rydmike/adaptive_theme_demo/README.md

 }
 ```

-Seriously, can we please stop using system navigation bars on **Android** that do not follow the theme mode and also ones that do not match the color of the bottom navigation bar?
+Seriously, can we please stop using system navigation bars on **Android** that do not follow the theme mode and also ones that do not match the color of any present bottom navigation bar?

-One reason why iOS always looked so much nicer is because it always did this.
-Same with AppBar status bar, but at least that is default now in Material-3.
-But the system navbar, **please** fix it in your apps!
+One reason why iOS always looks nicer is because it always did this.
+Same with AppBar status bar, but at least that is default now in Material-3 as well.
+But the system navigation bar, **please** fix it in your Android apps!
 A coming change in Flutter might eventually make this the default for the system navigation bar on Android too.
 As it is the default in new Android versions and generally recommended.
+Until then, you need to fix it manually, and it cannot be themed.

-Here we can see the themed **Navigation Bar** and also the **Android System Navigation Bar** styled to be transparent and **edge-to-edge**.
-It always matches the color of the theme background color and the color used by the bottom navigation bar.
+Below we can see the themed **Navigation Bar** and also the **Android System Navigation Bar** styled to be transparent and **edge-to-edge**.
+It always matches the color of the theme background color or the color used by the bottom navigation bar, since the system navigation is transparent, and the screen is set to extend edge-to-edge.

+When using a screen extended edge-to-edge, you may need to add safe area for the sides.
+In list views, you may also need to add padding widgets to the top and bottom of the list, to avoid content being hidden under the system navigation bar and `AppBar`.

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/nav_bar.gif" alt="Navigation Bar Theme" />

 ### Input Decoration Theme

 Making a nice custom `InputDecorationTheme` can be tedious and complex.
-You also need to use it in some component themes that can accept an input decoration, like eg DropdownMenu.
+You also need to use it in some component themes that can accept an input decoration, like `DropdownMenu`.

 ```dart
       // 17) Input decorator